Telcos must keep customers and the public informed when there is a major outage or a significant local outage to a telecommunications network.

 - supply carriage services to end-users, or

-- receive a notification from a carrier about a major outage.
+- receive a notification from a carrier about a major or significant local outage.

 Defining a major outage